 Little Horse Trail: An Enjoyable Sedona Workout with Fantastic Views!

-Little Horse Trail, one of the numerous hiking options within the Coconino National Forest, is a moderate trail which is suitable for hikers of all skill levels.
+Little Horse Trail, one of the numerous hiking options within the Coconino National Forest of Sedona, is a moderate trail which is suitable for hikers of all skill levels.
 Despite the short distance, this trail provides an amazing look into Sedona’s majestic red rock landscape.
-If you are new to the area, Little Horse trail is a great place to start!
+If you are new to the area, Little Horse trail is a great place to start your journey!

 Due to the wonderful views, conveniently marked trail (many trails in the area are a bit confusing), and short distance, Little Horse is the perfect choice for new Sedona visitors.
 It’s not the easiest, nor most difficult hike in the region, although you will get in a great workout, all while taking in amazing views!
 The 3 mile round-trip journey does not feel so long when you are surrounded by such wonderful views.

 This trail provides one of the most spectacular viewpoints of Courthouse Butte, a formation with an elevation of 5440 feet.
 Along the way you will also take in fabulous views of Bell Rock and 2 Nuns (pictured below).
 The Madonna and Child formation is just to the left of the 2 Nuns.
 All of Sedona’s rock formations names resemble their peculiar shape.
 It becomes a fun game to guess different rock formations on any hike.

 As Little Horse Trail is popular with both mountain bikers and hikers, expect crowds all throughout the year.
 The popular Jeep Tours also run in this area.
 Despite the (at times) hefty traffic, most of the trail can still be enjoyed in peace.
 Every so often you will come across a few hikers or a large group of bikers, although typically you will not see a single person again for quite some time.
 At times you will feel like you are completely alone, lost in the red rock wilderness – definitely not a bad thing!